 JAM has been at the forefront of the war against hunger since 1984, when founder, Peter Pretorius, was left stranded in Pambarra, Mozambique.

 There he witnessed the horrific consequences of starvation with children dying every day around him.
 Along with his wife Ann, they committed their future to joining the struggle to reduce hunger in Africa.

 Today, JAM’s development as an aid organisation closely mirrors the strong development progress in the countries in which we work: Angola, South Sudan, and Mozambique.
 From initially only providing lifesaving nutritional relief in one country, JAM has progressed to providing additional specialised programmes to match the needs of these developing nations.

 Here’s a look at some of the most significant JAM milestones over the past three decades across the three African countries in which we work.

 Following the Mozambican government’s plea to the international community for urgent humanitarian relief to help combat a famine that had placed nearly four million people at risk of starvation, Peter Pretorius was one the first people to respond to this call.
-He visited Pambarra Village near Vilanculos, Inhambane Province to see how he could contribute to the emergency.
+He visited Pambarra Village near Vilanculos, Inhambane Province, to see how he could contribute in the emergency.

-Peter was stranded at a relief centre for 10 days and witnessed despair and misery at a place meant to represent hope.
-Here he witnessed up to 30 people dying of starvation everyday, leaving thousands orphaned.
-Peter and his wife Ann resolved to do something to alleviate the situation and JAM was born as a nutritional feeding relief focused organisation.
+This experience changed something in Peter and he and his wife Ann resolved to do something to alleviate the situation.
+JAM was born as a Nutritional Feeding relief focused organisation.
 JAM’s first shipment from South Africa was 80 tons of supplies to Pambarra.1984 The beginning of the journey

 1985: Soup kitchens were established in the towns of Maputo, Beira, and Pambarra in Mozambique where JAM fed 9 500 children each week.

 November 1985: Peter Pretorius signed a contract with Joana Manque, who was the Director of Social Action Ministry of Mozambique, to build an orphanage that would accommodate 300 orphans in Pambarra, Inhambane Province, Mozambique.

 July 1987: Children began moving into their new homes at the orphanage.
-The orphanage consisted of 30 homes that housed 10 children each.
+The orphanage was 30 homes that housed 10 children in each.